joshgerdes/jekyll-uno/_drafts/azure-budget-filters-a-key-tool-for-effective-cloud-cost-management.md

 **You can also have multiple Azure Budgets** at the same or different scopes, so a **combination of Budgets may be the most effective**.
 An example could be a Subscription Budget that may go to a Product Owner, but a Management Group could go to Finance or the Technology teams.

-Keep in mind, that Budgets on their own are just a forecasting and alerting tool, they won't stop resources from running, if it goes over an alert threshold, you can add Logic Apps and automation for that through the Action Groups - but out of the box - the Budget doesn't touch your resources, merely gives you an opportunity to proactively react to them, before costs become a problem.
+Keep in mind, that Budgets on their own are just a forecasting and alerting tool, they won't stop resources from running, if it goes over an alert threshold, out of the box - the Budget doesn't touch your resources, merely gives you an opportunity to proactively react to them, before costs become a problem.

 ##### Pen on paper, let's start taking notes